XMPro/Blueprints-Accelerators-Patterns/docs/_patterns/WidgetChartwithMetricRight.md

 </tr>
 </table>
 {% include gallery %}
-This widget is broken down into two sections, the left <b>Total Assets</b> is the total area and the right section past the vertical line is where you can get specific.
-The right section will grow and shrink depending on the data source that is provided.
+This widget is structured with a title and a graphical chart positioned on the left side, while on the right side, there is another title paired with a corresponding numerical value.
+The most effective utilization of this widget comes into play when you have a need to conduct comparisons between diverse datasets or when you are keen on monitoring shifts and fluctuations in data patterns over a designated time frame.
 {: .notice}

-This widget contains only a main heading and no sub heading to maximzse the space it fits.
+This widget contains only a main heading and no sub heading to maximize the space it fits.
-The Up and Down arrows are indicators and can be adjusted to dynamically show up and down or convert them into another shape in the block properties.
 {: .notice--warning}

 ![image-right]({{ site.url }}/assets/images/Patterns/Widgets/ChartWithMetricRight/DarkTheme/ChartWithMetricRightDesignMode.png){: .align-right}
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed id nunc vel nulla fermentum vulputate.
-Proin nec leo nec justo tincidunt tincidunt.
-Praesent id est id augue scelerisque rhoncus.
-Integer vel ex vitae justo commodo hendrerit.
-Sed gravida sapien a nisi tristique, in sodales massa rhoncus.
+To set up the chart within this widget, you have several customization options at your disposal.
+Start by selecting the chart element itself, and then access the "Block Properties" menu to link a data source to the chart.
+Additionally, you can fine-tune the appearance and behavior of the chart by customizing the X and Y axes.
+Tailor them to correspond to the specific data types you're working with, and if desired, adjust the color schemes to align with your personal preferences.
+These are just a few of the numerous customization choices available to help you create a chart that suits your needs and preferences.
 <hr />

 ## Contributing